crgolden/Curator/README.md

 Some capability exists in the API ahead of any UI for it, deliberately: `POST /enrichment/runs` is an admin-wide operation rather than a per-user feature, and the title-level trophy endpoints (`GET /trophies/titles` and friends) are available but only the summary is surfaced today.
-Consoles have an install-toggle route but no list/create route yet, so a console id is supplied directly.
+Console and storage-device CRUD exist, including the PS5-cannot-run-from-USB install rejection, but there is no UI for any of it yet — a console or device id has to be supplied directly.